 Prof. Miwako Hosoda, Seisa University, Tokyo, Japan

 Prof. Park Chan Jin graduated from Korea University, and got Master and PhD degrees in same university.
 His major fields of research are the air pollution control, greenhouse gas technology and odor management technology.
 His another interests is green growth policy.
 He is now full-professor in Incheon National University at Urban and Environmental Engineering School.
-He is member of INU ensemble taking part in piano (Chamber orchestra of his University).
+Recent research areas are odor pollution control technology, hazardous chemical management and policy of countermeasures against climate change.

 Prof. Chan Jin Park, Incheon National University, Republic of Korea